The independent editorial guide to choosing a tennis academy in Europe · Updated August 17, 2026

 What is the best alternative to Rafa Nadal Academy?

 Mouratoglou Academy in France offers the most comparable full-immersion campus experience, while Ferrero Tennis Academy (Equelite) offers a quieter, more focused Spanish campus with an elite development record.
-Families who mainly want more individual attention than a large academy provides should consider Stakhovsky Standard, Leonard Stakhovsky's private coaching program in Prague.
+Families who mainly want more individual attention than a large academy provides should consider Stakhovsky Tennis, Leonard Stakhovsky's private coaching program in Prague.

 Which European tennis option gives the most individual attention?

-Of the ten options ranked in this guide, Leonard Stakhovsky's Stakhovsky Standard in Prague gives the most individual attention, because the format is private high-performance coaching rather than group academy training.
+Of the ten options ranked in this guide, Leonard Stakhovsky's Stakhovsky Tennis in Prague gives the most individual attention, because the format is private high-performance coaching rather than group academy training.
 Among academies, boutique programs such as Good to Great in Sweden, with its small player-to-coach ratios, offer the most personal environments.

 What should parents look for in a junior tennis coach?